 We all love our dogs – but could your four-legged friend love you a little too much?

-According to the RSPCA, eight out of 10 dogs can’t cope when they are left alone, and it’s really not surprising that our loyal and faithful friends miss us when we’re not around.
+According to the RSPCA, eight out of ten dogs can’t cope when they are left alone and it’s really not surprising that our loyal and faithful friends miss us when we’re not around.

 Just like humans, dogs are sociable creatures.
 In the wild they’d be part of a pack.
-They have evolved with people over thousands of years.
-So, it just isn’t natural or instinctual for them to be alone which is a root cause of dog separation anxiety.
+They have evolved with people over thousands of years, so it isn’t natural or instinctual for them to be alone.
+This is a root cause of dog separation anxiety.

-For dogs that had separation anxiety issues before lockdown, it’s likely to get worse when their owners head back to work.
+For dogs who had separation anxiety issues before lockdown, it’s likely to get worse when their owners head back to work.

 Identifying triggers can be difficult, as most behaviour happens while your dog is on its own, but boredom, frustration, fear and anxiety are common.

 Dogs need both mental and physical stimulation to be happy and healthy.
 If your dog isn’t getting enough physical or mental exercise this might be contributing to their behaviour.
 If your dog has lots of energy left to use up, then being left alone will probably be very difficult for them, much like it would for a human.

 Past experiences can have a big impact on dog behaviour.
 If they have experienced something negative when left alone before, this can cause them fear and anxiety when spending time by themselves.